 Standing Out in a Crowded Space

-Traditional meal kit companies face a distinct disadvantage distributing through retail stores.
-Meal kit makers package their recipe kits remotely, before transporting the meals to store shelves.
-But grocers build their kits in house, so they can quickly replenish their stock as units sell through.
-This crucial efficiency advantage may be all grocery stores need to effectively compete with outside meal kit vendors.
+Traditional meal kit companies face a distinct disadvantage in distributing through retail stores.
+Meal kit makers package their recipe kits remotely before transporting the meals to store shelves.
+But grocers build their kits in-house, so they can quickly replenish their stock as units sell through.
+This crucial efficiency advantage may be all grocery stores need to compete effectively with outside meal kit vendors.

-In order to compete in an increasingly crowded retail segment, meal kit makers need to find ways to stand out among the competition.
+In order to compete in an increasingly crowded retail segment, meal kit makers need to find ways to stand out from the competition.
 Innovative packaging design plays a key role in the evolving meal kit industry, helping producers put a proprietary stamp on their kits.
-As in-store pick-up continues challenging home delivery as consumers’ meal kit preference, product packaging companies are paving the way with marketing and merchandising solutions for the evolving industry.
+As in-store pick-up continues to challenge home delivery as consumers’ meal kit preference, product packaging companies are paving the way with marketing and merchandising solutions for the evolving industry.

 Convenient home delivery services have catapulted meal kits into the mainstream.
 However, the original delivery paradigm is losing favor to pick-up alternatives.
 As meal kit companies scramble for in-person retail sales, time will tell whether home delivery rebounds or retail distribution takes over the meal kit industry.